dombiistvan/webdice-atat/README.md

     )
 ```

  ..and you have to cast to string or call the .String() method on only the outest element, it will render the entire path until it has no more nested children.

+ also implemented several new HTML tag sub-function to make it easier to the xpath.
+Some of them has also an alias method...check it out